Code of Conduct for Reserve Bank Staff

 Some examples of conduct that would amount to bribery or corrupt behaviour include:

-• accepting money or another benefit in return for information which you have as a result of your work for the Bank;
+• misuse of information which you have as a result of your work for the Bank, whether or not you receive money or another benefit in return;

 • inappropriate allocation of trading business to a counterparty for personal gain;